rebelsky/csc207c/_labs/inheritance.md

 } // class Tally
 ```

 b.
-Change the initialization of `alpha` so that it reads
+Change the initialization of `alpha` in the tests and experiments so that it reads

 ```java
   Counter alpha = new Tally(0);